-On graduation you receive a a Yachting New Zealand Level 2 certificate
+On graduation you receive a Yachting New Zealand Level 2 certificate.

 By the end of the course you will have an understanding (and appetite) for cruising around our wonderful Hauraki gulf.

-The Sailing Office will provide help with the next stage of your journey: crew placement, joining the Race Crew Training course or even volunteering in race management.
+The Sailing Office will provide help with the next stage of your journey: crew placement, Level 2 Race Crew Training course, Level 3 Cruising course or even volunteering in race management.

 Main foyer of the Royal New Zealand Yacht Squadron, 181 Westhaven Drive.

 The Lidgard house is fully stocked with bedding and towels.

 Life Jackets and harnesses are provided, but if you have your own you are welcome to use it.